Ukraine warns of 'nuclear terrorism' after strike near plant

 Power is needed to run pumps that circulate cooling water to the reactors, preventing overheating and — in a worst-case scenario — a radiation-spewing nuclear fuel meltdown.

-Other recent Russian strikes on Ukrainian infrastructure targeted power plants in the north and a dam in the south.
-They came in response to a sweeping Ukrainian counterattack in the country’s east that reclaimed Russia-occupied territory in the Kharkiv region and broke what had largely become a stalemate in the war.
+Other recent Russian strikes on Ukrainian infrastructure have targeted power plants in the north and a dam in the south.
+They came in response to a sweeping Ukrainian counterattack in the country’s east that reclaimed Russia-occupied territory in the Kharkiv region.

+Analysts have noted that beyond recapturing territory, challenges remain in holding it.
+In a video address Monday, Ukrainian President Volodymr Zelenskyy said cryptically of that effort, “I cannot reveal all the details, but thanks to the Security Service of Ukraine, we are now confident that the occupiers will not have any foothold on Ukrainian soil.”

 In other developments:

-— Ukraine claimed it recaptured a village in the Russian-occupied area of Ukraine’s Luhansk region.
-Luhansk Gov. Serhiy Haidai said Ukrainian forces had retaken Bilogorivka.
+— A governor said Ukraine had recaptured the village of Bilogorivka in the Russian-occupied eastern region of Luhansk.
 Russia didn’t acknowledge the claim.

+— The Russian-installed leaders of Ukraine’s Luhansk, Donetsk and Kherson regions reiterated calls Monday for referendums to be held to tie their areas formally to Russia.
+These officials have discussed such plans before but the referendums have been repeatedly delayed, possibly because of insufficient popular support.

 —The Baltic nations of Estonia, Latvia and Lithuania closed their borders Monday to most Russian citizens in response to domestic support in Russia for the war in Ukraine.
-Under the coordinated travel ban, Russians wishing to travel to the Baltic countries or Poland for tourism or business, sports or cultural purposes will not be allowed in even if they hold valid visas for the European Union’s checks-free Schengen Area.
+Poland will join the ban on Sept.
+26.

-— Iconic Russian singer Alla Pugacheva used her famous voice to question the war.
-In an Instagram post Sunday, she described Russia as “a pariah” and said its soldiers were dying for “illusory goals.”
+— Iconic singer Alla Pugacheva became the most prominent Russian celebrity to criticize the war, describing Russia in an Instagram post Sunday as “a pariah” and saying its soldiers were dying for “illusory goals.”
+Valery Fadeyev, head of the Russian president’s Human Rights Council, accused Pugacheva of speaking falsely.

-The Russian Justice Ministry designated Pugacheva’s husband, singer and TV presenter Maxim Galkin, as a foreign agent Saturday for allegedly conducting political activities on behalf of Ukraine and receiving Ukrainian funding.
-Galkin previously criticized the war.

-On Instagram, where Pugacheva has 3.5 million followers, the singer said she also wanted to be added to the foreign agents register, in solidarity with her husband.
-She called her husband a “true and incorruptible patriot” who wants “the end of the deaths of our boys for illusory goals that make our country a pariah and weigh heavily on the lives of its citizens.”

 AP journalist John Leicester in Le Pecq, France, contributed.